theticketfairy/tf-checkout-react-native/README.md

 ## Version 1.0.38

-- Add new `CheckoutSP` component for single-page checkout experience
+- Add `CheckoutV2` – new recommended checkout component combining hooks and UI pieces.
-  - Combines billing and payment in a single view
-  - Provides the same styling options as the original checkout components
-  - Full compatibility with all existing style and text customization options
-  - Uses the same OrderReview component as the standard checkout
-- Update documentation with usage examples and component API
+- Add `Custom Checkout with Hooks` example in docs.
+- Add `MIGRATION.md` – detailed migration guide for moving from Core components to hooks.

+- Documentation updated to reflect `CheckoutV2` as the default recommended approach.
+- `BillingCore` and `CheckoutCore` marked as **⚠️ Deprecated**.

 ## Version 1.0.32